Usually responds within 11 days

 We are looking for anyone who likes working with kids and wants to help us make our project grow.
-Our primary needs in terms of staff are health professionals and/or teachers.

 Dealing with many kids and being in charge of their health requires that we keep track of all their medical histories and do regular check ups in all areas.
-Thus, we are looking for people in the medical field (nurses, doctors, paramedics, etc.) who can help us better our health program and teach our kids about nutrition, sexual health, mental health, etc.
+Thus, we are always looking for people in the medical field (nurses, doctors, paramedics, etc.) who can help us better our health program and teach our kids about nutrition, sexual health, mental health, etc.

 In regard to food, during holidays you are welcomed to have lunch and break snacks with the kids at the project – its also a great way to try homecooked Kenyan food.
 If we are not in holidays, you can still have the afternoon snack during weekdays at the project, but the rest of the meals are at home or in nearby restaurants.
 Restaurants close to home and the project will typically charge you less than 2 euros for a full meal and fruit and vegetables stands can be found in literally every corner.
-We can arrange for you to have lunch at one of these restaurants and/or provide basic cooking ingredients at home.

 In your time off we encourage you to get to know Kenya and all its beautiful sceneries.
 Whether you would like to visit the sunny beaches by the Coast or do a wild animal safari, we have got you covered and can help you plan the most amazing experiences.
 Even without living the city of Nairobi you can visit the National Park, the only wild animal reserve located inside a capital, and see rhinos, lions, zebras, and a lot more.
 If you like hiking a morning in Ngong Hills is always a good idea or a walk in Karura Forest.
 Kenya is filled with magical places and has something for everyone’s taste, you just have to be willing to look for it – with a little help from us obviously.